Our Manifesto for an Ordinary Life is all about human rights

 “People with a learning disability are just like anybody else.
 We should be treated the same.”

-And you can read more about the Manifesto for an Ordinary Life here.
+You can read more about the Manifesto for an Ordinary Life here.